A task is something “to do”, an objective is something “to achieve”.

-“Objective mentality” staff meanwhile see things differently.
+“Objective mindset” staff meanwhile see things differently.
 They focus on the end point to be achieved and hence see hurdles merely as something to be overcome.
-“Objective mentality” staff identify with the purpose of the thing they have been asked to do and will be less likely to give up in the face of diversions or challenges.
-For example an objective mentality staff will try again to phone a client and usually think about why the the client is not answering, i.e. the person is on their lunch break so I must call later etc… They will also think and propose alternatives ways to get to goals, as they feel responsible for the objectives.
+“Objective mentality” staff identify with the purpose of the goal they have been asked to do and will be less likely to give up in the face of diversions or challenges.
+For example an objective mentality staff will try again to phone a client and usually think about why the the client is not answering, i.e. the person is on their lunch break so I must call later or they are in a different timezone etc… They will also propose alternatives ways to get to goals, as they feel responsible for the objectives.

 “Objective mentality” staff overcomes hurdles.

 A great manager thinks about “objectives” over “tasks”.
 They practice stewardship delegation and pass on the purpose of a task and get staff to understand and identify personally with the difference achieving that goal will make.
 They encourage staff to think for themselves and see a hurdle as something to be jumped, dug under, walked around or removed.
 The staff they lead don’t give up at the first attempt, they rather keep going until the objective is achieved.
-An “objective mentality” not only helps us achieve more but also also helps morale as it is far more motivational to focus on things to be achieved over things to be done.
+An “objective mentality” not only helps us achieve more but also helps morale as it is gives greater purpose to work and hence is far more motivational to focus on things to be achieved over things to be done.

 Objective mindsets achieve more.